-SV Halstenbek-Rellingen: Brave squad break for the new season!
+SV Halstenbek-Rellingen: Courageous squad change for the new season!

-SV Halstenbek-Rellingen: Brave squad break for the new season!
+SV Halstenbek-Rellingen: Courageous squad change for the new season!

-In Halstenbek-Rellingen a lot is happening in football.
-SV Halstenbek-Rellingen goes into the 2025/2026 Oberliga season with a squad break.
-After two years with secure relegation and a healthy mix of proven forces and fresh, promising newcomers, the club hopes to keep the class again.
-The motto of the coming season could not be more appropriate: "Cader break with proven forces and promising new ones", such as Transfermarkt reported.
+A lot is happening in football in Halstenbek-Rellingen.
+SV Halstenbek-Rellingen is going into the 2025/2026 league season with a squad shake-up.
+After two years with assured relegation and a healthy mix of proven players and fresh, promising newcomers, the club hopes to stay in the league again.
+The motto of the coming season couldn't be more appropriate: "Squad shakeup with proven forces and promising new additions," as Transfermarkt reports.

-nine new faces are expected to strengthen and rejuvenate the squad.
-They include Alexandros Kotzapanagiotou from VfR Horst and Aytunc Isik von Altona 93 II.
-These newcomers could be the key to success.
-In addition, ten top performers from the past season are still on board, including Marcel Jobmann and Patrick Hoppe.
-The return of Frederic Ernst, who comes back into the team after an exciting world tour and should bring a breath of fresh air, is particularly remarkable.
+Nine new faces are expected to strengthen and rejuvenate the squad.
+They include Alexandros Kotzapanagiotou from VfR Horst and Aytunc Isik from Altona 93 II.
+These new additions could be the key to success.
+In addition, ten top performers from last season are still on board, including Marcel Jobmann and Patrick Hoppe.
+Particularly noteworthy is the return of Frederic Ernst, who is coming back to the team after an exciting trip around the world and is expected to bring a breath of fresh air.

-The squad break also brings various departures.
-A total of twelve players had to leave the club, including names like Tim Moritz and Jan Eggers, who are now looking for their new challenges in the football landscape.
-The association would like to thank everyone who leaves the club and emphasizes their use and loyalty.
+However, the change in the squad also brings with it various departures.
+A total of twelve players had to leave the club, including names like Tim Moritz and Jan Eggers, who are now looking for new challenges in the football landscape.
+The club would like to thank everyone who is leaving the club and emphasizes their commitment and loyalty.

 - Jan Eggers (VfR Horst)